 The LDLR gene maps to chromosome 19p13 and consists of 18 exons spanning 45 kb.
-Hundreds of mutations have been identified in the LDLR gene, the majority of them occurring in the ligand binding and epidermal growth factor (EGF) precursor homology regions in the 5' region of the gene (type II and III mutations, respectively).
-The majority of LDLR mutations are missense, small insertion, deletion and other point mutations, most of which are detected by full-gene sequencing.
-Approximately 10% to 15% of LDLR mutations are large rearrangements, such as exonic deletions and duplications, which cannot be detected by full-gene sequencing.
+Hundreds of variants have been identified in the LDLR gene, the majority of them occurring in the ligand binding and epidermal growth factor (EGF) precursor homology regions in the 5' region of the gene (type II and III variants, respectively).
+The majority of LDLR mutations are missense, small insertion, deletion and other point variants, most of which are detected by full-gene sequencing.
+Approximately 10% to 15% of LDLR variants are large rearrangements, such as exonic deletions and duplications, which cannot be detected by full-gene sequencing.

 Aiding in the diagnosis of familial hypercholesterolemia (FH)

 Distinguishing the diagnosis of FH from other causes of hyperlipidemia, such as familial defective apoB-100 and familial combined hyperlipidemia

 Blood samples may contain donor DNA if obtained from patients who received heterologous blood transfusions or allogeneic blood or marrow transplantation.
 Results from samples obtained under these circumstances may not accurately reflect the recipient's genotype.
 For individuals who have received blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
 For individuals who have received allogeneic blood or marrow transplantation, a pretransplant DNA specimen is recommended for testing.

 Absence of a variant does not preclude the diagnosis of familial hypercholesterolemia (FH) unless a specific variant has been previously identified in an affected family member.